mlebreuil/netbox-contract/CONTRIBUTING.md

 5. Add the plugin to NetBox virtual environment:

     ```
+    $ cd  netbox-contract
-    $ python3 -m pip install -e netbox-contract
+    $ python3 -m pip install -e .
     ```

+6. install pre-commit:

+    ```bash
+    python -m pip install pre-commit
+    pre-commit install
+    ```

-5. Update the Netbox configuration ans run the database migrations as mentionned in the plugin installation steps.
+6. Update the Netbox configuration and run the database migrations as mentionned in the plugin installation steps.

-6. Create a branch for local development:
+7. Create a branch for local development:

     ```
     $ git checkout -b name-of-your-bugfix-or-feature